 In principle, editorially we have no problem with money honestly earned.
 By contrast, this publication does have an editorial issue with money unethically, illegally, or otherwise earned by manipulating economic, regulatory, and political systems.

 That includes opposition to behavior that is purportedly monopolistic or violates antitrust laws.

 NIMBYite Fear Overcome by Understanding Facts, Evidence, #HousingChoice, #Yimby

 Freedom is a claimed hallmark of America.
 Within established norms and practical constraints, we are supposed to be free to choose our profession, partner, who we vote for, dwelling, transportation, clothing, diet and more.

 But in fact, freedom in housing choice has arguably been artificially limited in the U.S. for decades.

 According to two NBER researchers cited below, those NIMBYite – Not in My Back Yard – artificial barriers cost the U.S. some $2 trillion annually in lost GDP.
 How so?
 Because affordable housing isn’t as available where it must be.
 Applying a principle those two NBER researchers advocated – in a unique way which they may not have considered – could set the stage for significant economic growth.
 That in turn would boost earnings, personal wealth for potentially millions of working or middle class Americans, and retirees too.

 Technology and various advancements have made homes more efficient, and in some cases, faster and less costly to build.

 But prejudice, misinformation, and local policy barriers have harmed an obvious and proven solution.
 What makes this proven solution particularly appealing is that under a largely overlooked federal law, this form of #HousingChoice already has ‘enhanced federal preemption.’
 The laws needed already exist.

-Existing laws only need to be enforced.
+However, those existing laws need to be enforced.